RaysceneNS/rayscenens.github.io/_posts/2017-06-05-Remove-entities-from-db-sets-EF.md

 ---
-title: Removing entities from DBSets.
-excerpt: "Removing entities from DB Sets in Entity Framework."
 tags: [Entity Framework]
 ---

-# Removing entities from Sets in Entity Framework
+# Removing entities from DB Sets in Entity Framework

+In this post I will show you a simple extension method that can be used to make your Entity Framework code more readable.

 ## Mark Entities for Removal without Prior Retrieval